Ghana's Election 2024: Party manifestos and China’s Common Prosperity strategy | Ghana News Agency

 As a result, political parties are beginning to spend good time and resources in developing manifestos that will respond to the social welfare needs of voters.
 Unfortunately, it appears every election year, all manifestos focus on infrastructure development, health, education, and the economy with little differences among the policy documents of the various parties.

-Some make promises they cannot fulfill-just slogans.
+Some make promises they cannot fulfil slogans.
 For others, getting a crowd-moving song is a good enough campaign strategy to win votes.

 Chapter six of the 1992 Constitution -The Directive Principles of State Policy- enjoins the State to promote the welfare of the people – common prosperity, but that appears to be a mirage over the years, with widening inequality gap.